gamemanual0/gm0/source/docs/software/adv-control-system/control-system-internals.rst

   - Capable of full speed USB 2.0, and 5V output to charge a phone.
 The 5v output may be unreliable, it depends on the hub.
 - Internal Connector

   - This connector is what is used to connect to the compute daughterboard.
 It has a UART connection, as well as power and ground.
 All Expansion Hubs have this connector, whether or not they are a Control Hub.
+A Lynx board from an Expansion hub connected with Control Hub's daughterboard will work as a Control Hub.
+To go the other way the RHSP address has to be changed to something other than the Control Hub address of 173 after the daughterboard is removed.

 Control Hub
 ^^^^^^^^^^^